Troubleshooting

 systemctl status sixfab-connect

-journalctl -u sixfab-connect -n 200
+journalctl -u sixfab-connect -n 200 --no-pager

-Container fails to start on the device
+Container fails to start with exec format error

 Symptom